Kenyon College: Sustainability

 Kenyon College has undertaken a number of sustainability initiatives, including a recycling system upgrade, a biodiesel project, a computer lab conversion to double-sided printing, the distribution of green living guides, as well as the creation of a dining hall composting system that diverts 6,000 pounds of waste from the landfill per week.
 Additionally Kenyon's cafeteria is committed to serving local food and has become a leader among college cafeterias in the country.

 Students partnered with administrators and professors to complete a campus energy audit for the past three years, as well as a carbon footprint calculation.

 Kenyon Green Alumni was founded to connect graduates "with a professional interest in the environment."
-The college recently received a "C" grade on the 2010 College Sustainability Report Card, compiled by the Sustainable Endowments Institute.
+The college received a "C" grade on the 2010 College Sustainability Report Card, compiled by the Sustainable Endowments Institute.

 The Kenyon Farm is a mixed crop-livestock operation providing produce to local markets and giving students the opportunity to gain practical skills and knowledge for small-scale farming operations.

 Ivy, which once covered some buildings on the Kenyon campus, but damages stonework, has been eradicated.